The Race

 Both the steel and aluminum versions, of ‘Lighting Strike’ will have the same hull form, interior layout, Engine, tankage, Rig, ballast and so forth.
 The only difference is that the steel version, being heavier than the aluminum version, would have a deeper draft and longer Design waterline than the aluminum version.

 While this design was on the drawing board the design was evaluated for performance using 'Aero-Hydro's velocity prediction software. to predict the ‘Seconds per Nautical mile’ for both the steel and aluminum versions of ‘Lighting Strike’.
-These results will give a good indication of how Displacement affects the performance of a steel hull!
+These results will give a good indication of how Displacement affects the performance of a steel hull.

 speed5.jpg